-The Federal Election Commission (FEC) is a deadlocked and ineffective agency.
-Created in 1974, the FEC is charged with enforcing federal campaign laws to prevent corruption or the appearance of corruption.
-However, the agency was intentionally structured to be weak from the beginning, and throughout the years, it has become increasingly less effective and mired in partisan division.
+The Federal Election Commission (FEC), the nation’s top election watchdog, is mired in gridlock and lacks the budget, staff, and teeth to enforce our nation’s campaign finance laws.
+Created in 1974, the FEC is charged with enforcing federal campaign laws to prevent corruption and the appearance of corruption.
+However, the agency was intentionally structured from the beginning to be weak, and throughout the years, it has become increasingly less effective and mired in partisan division.

 Key provisions in the bill would: